Close

 Physical fitness is a big part of life in the Navy.
 It’s required.
 To ensure the fleet stays mission ready, each sailor regularly takes the Physical Readiness Test to make sure they can meet the physical demands of military service.

-The Navy plans to introduce two important changes to the PRT in the second half of 2020.
-The goal of changing Navy PRT components is to improve the physical performance of sailors while reducing their risk of injury.
+The Navy regularly reviews and updates the PRT and changes components as needed to improve the physical performance of sailors while reducing their risk of injury.

 How the Navy PRT works

 What is the Navy Physical Readiness Test?
 The PRT measures muscular endurance and aerobic capacity.
 It also includes a body composition assessment measuring height/weight, abdominal circumference and body fat.
-The PRT is conducted twice a year for all active-duty and reserve sailors, and recruits at boot camp are also tested.
+The Navy conducts PRT twice a year for all active-duty and reserve sailors, and recruits at boot camp are also evaluated.

-The PRT has three events: curl-ups, push-ups and a 1.5 mile timed run.
-The alternate cardio options to the 1.5 mile outdoor run/walk include the following: a timed 500-yard swim, 12-minute stationary cycle, or 1.5 mile run/walk on a treadmill.
-Alternate cardio is permitted at the discretion of your commanding officer.
+The PRT has three events: push-ups, forearm plank and a 1.5-mile timed run.
+The alternate cardio options to the 1.5-mile outdoor run/walk include the following: a timed 500-yard swim, 12-minute stationary cycle, or 1.5-mile run/walk on a treadmill.
+Your commanding officer can choose to permit alternate cardio.

 • 1.5-mile run: Run 1.5 miles as quickly as possible.